tMDS-16 - Temperature meter with Modbus interface

 You can enable bootloader mode in one of two ways:

-The button is located next to the 1-Wire bus connectors, with a status LED positioned between them.
-The LED provides feedback indicating which function is about to be executed, depending on how long the button is held.
+A status LED next to the button indicates which function will be executed, depending on how long the button is held.

 When holding the button, the status LED will blink to signal the selected action: